-Join Scott Onstott for an in-depth discussion in this video Examining the completed sheet set, part of Creating Sheet Sets with AutoCAD.
+Join Scott Onstott for an in-depth discussion in this video Examining the completed sheet set, part of AutoCAD: Creating Sheet Sets.

 - [Voiceover] Let's take a look at a completed sheet set to get a feeling for what we will be building in this course.
 Type ssm, enter, to open the Sheet Set Manager.
 Then, open this menu and choose Open.
 And locate the dst file and open it.
 So this particular project has just four sheets and they're listed here.
 Let's double click on A-1 to open it.